Orchestral Manoeuvres in the Dark: Early ethos and presentation

-James Hunter of Spin wrote that "OMD set about reinventing punk with different applications of dance beats, keyboards, melodies, and sulks", rejecting the genre's "sonic trappings but not its intellectual freedom".
-The band found commercial success with a style of synth-pop described as "experimental", "minimal[ist]" and "edgy".
+Spin wrote that "OMD set about reinventing punk with different applications of dance beats, keyboards, melodies, and sulks", rejecting the genre's "sonic trappings but not its intellectual freedom".
+The group found commercial success with a style of synth-pop described as "experimental", "minimal[ist]" and "edgy".
+Spoons vocalist Gordon Deppe likened OMD to musician Prince in their ability to make a basic chord sequence "sound unique and much more than it really is".
+He added that the band "pull it off amazingly well, sometimes even borrowing '50s style chord patterns as a basis.
+But you'd never know it."
 OMD often eschewed choruses, replacing them with synthesizer lines, and opted for unconventional lyrical subjects such as industrial processes, micronations and telephone boxes; the BBC said that the group "were always more intellectual" than "contemporaries like Duran Duran and Eurythmics".
-Despite the band's experimentation, they employed pop hooks in their music, attaining what AllMusic's Ned Raggett described as "the enviable position of at once being creative innovators and radio-friendly pop giants".
-They were influenced by electronic artists such as Kraftwerk, Brian Eno and Neu!, as well as more mainstream acts like David Bowie and Roxy Music.
-OMD drew inspiration from former Factory Records label-mates Joy Division, particularly during the making of Organisation (1980).
-The group also recorded two Velvet Underground covers.
+Despite the band's experimentation, they employed pop hooks in their music, attaining what AllMusic described as "the enviable position of at once being creative innovators and radio-friendly pop giants".
+OMD are noted for their inventive use of sampling, initially via analogue technology and later by digital means.